 Agencies understand the Calgary Police Service is providing the ePIC online system as a service and is in no way commenting on the suitability of the Applicant for the position being sought.

 Agencies understand, by means independent from the CPS, the implications of any law including, but not limited to the common law, the Youth Criminal Justice Act, the Alberta Human Rights Act, the Canadian Human Rights Act, or any other relevant statute, as it applies to hiring/approving volunteers and employees with particular respect to what information might constitute a “bona fide” reason for refusing to hire an Applicant or accept the Applicant as a volunteer.

-Police Information Checks are conducted in compliance with Criminal Records Act (CRA), Freedom of Information and Protection of Privacy (FOIP) Act, and Youth Criminal Justice Act (YCJA).
+PIC's are conducted in compliance with Criminal Records Act (CRA), Freedom of Information and Protection of Privacy (FOIP) Act, and Youth Criminal Justice Act (YCJA).
 All information will be retained in compliance with the Calgary Police Service Records Retention schedule.